Hermann’s Tortoise Size By Age and Growth Rate

 Typical Hermann’s Tortoise Growth Rates: Size by Age

-While the growth rates of individual tortoises can certainly vary, the following sizes and ages provide a good starting point for keepers to expect.
+When you own your own Hermann’s tortoise, you may find that growth rates of individual tortoises can certainly vary.
+For that reason, I’ve put together the following sizes and ages to provide a good starting point for keepers to expect.

 Hatchlings